ccswbs/UoGd7-Training/bootstrapclasses.md

 # Boostrap Classes: Typography

-Bootstrap is an open-source front-end framework that uses HTML, CSS, and Javascript to create responsive webpages.
-Bootstrap is used to build themes and templates.
+Bootstrap is an open-source front-end framework that is used to create responsive webpages.

 The Typography classes allow you to style your content beyond default settings.
 Bootstrap has a global default font size of 14px.